dankit/transformers/README.md

-This is my personal implementation of the paper “Attention Is All You Need.”
+This is my personal implementation of the paper [Attention is all you need](https://arxiv.org/pdf/1706.03762).
 All credit goes to the original authors.

 This project was meant to give me an intuitive understanding of transformers and PyTorch by applying the theory in practice.